Introduction

 including various drugs that block dopamine receptors in the brain.

-acts as a gamma amino butyric acid (GABA) selective receptor modulator.
-Although such drugs seem to produce a modest reduction in stuttering, the
+acts as a gamma amino butyric acid (GABA) selective receptor modulator,

 question remains whether taking drugs is worth the long-term risk of side